-More Travelers Are Being Asked For Their Cellphones And Passwords Entering U.S.
+More Travelers Entering U.S. Are Being Asked For Their Cellphones And Passwords

 Politics

-More Travelers Are Being Asked For Their Cellphones And Passwords Entering U.S.
+More Travelers Entering U.S. Are Being Asked For Their Cellphones And Passwords

-More Travelers Are Being Asked For Their Cellphones And Passwords Entering U.S.
+More Travelers Entering U.S. Are Being Asked For Their Cellphones And Passwords

 As the Trump administration considers steps to implement what the president has called extreme vetting of foreigners at the border, one aspect of security screening has already been amped up.